keverw/diskspace.js/readme.md

 ## Example Usage ##
 ```
 var diskspace = require('diskspace');
-diskspace.check('C', function (err, total, used, free, status)
+diskspace.check('C', function (err, result)
 {
 	Your code here
 });
 ```
 On Windows you change C to the drive letter you want to check.
 On Linux you use the mount path eg `/`.

+The result of the diskspace check is returned as an object named `result`.

-`total` is how much the drive has totally.
+`result.total` is how much the drive has totally.
-`used` is how much of the drive is reported as used.
+`result.used` is how much of the drive is reported as used.
-`free` is how much free space you have.
+`result.free` is how much free space you have.
-`status` isn't really that useful unless you want to debug.
+`result.status` isn't really that useful unless you want to debug.

 ## Status codes: ##